tomgxz/Kraken/REPORT.md

   > I find it fun to create websites with crazy premises in my free time.
 It helps me expand my knowledge and skills.
 Each one is better than the last.
 Recently I've been trying to implement more usability and accessibility requirements into the websites that I create, such as contrast ratios and ARIA tags.

   3. Existing website builders
-  > I haven't really looked into website builders that much as I get more enjoyment from building them myself - its more of a hobby than a serious thing, and you have to pay for most builders.
-I have taken a look at bootstrap before, which is quite powerful.
+  > I haven't really looked into website builders that much, as I get more enjoyment from building them myself - it's more of a hobby than a serious thing, and you have to pay for most builders.
+I have taken a look at Bootstrap before, which is quite powerful.

   4. Ideal features
   > Well, you start with the drag-and-drop, and build from there.
 You want an easy way to position and reposition elements throughout the site - the ability to reorganise everything is really important.
 Styling customisability, so global styles and then the ability to change individual elements as well.
 Custom CSS and JS could also be a cool idea, but you'd need to look out for people putting in malicious code.
-Various templates that people can choose from is always a good idea, along with tags and filters for them.
+Various templates that people can choose from are always a good idea, along with tags and filters for them.
 And accessibility: automatically assigning ARIA tags so that the user doesn't have to do it, checks to make sure the colours are high contrast enough, screen reader support.
 I'd be happy to help you with getting that stuff correct.

   5. Programming methods

   6. Other comments
-  > When I took a look at android studio, the way they do their positioning system is with constraints and XML formatted elements.
+  > When I took a look at Android Studio, the way they do their positioning system is with constraints and XML formatted elements.
 That could be a cool way to do the positioning system, but it might also be a lot harder to program.

 <br><br><br><br>
 <br><br><br>